 Contains the configuration for the doit commands .

-TravisCI provides five free build workers to Open Source projects.
+GitHub Actions provides free build workers to Open Source projects.
 A few considerations will help you be considerate of others needing these limited resources:

 Group commits into meaningful chunks of work before pushing to GitHub (i.e. don’t push on every commit).

-If you must make multiple commits in succession, navigate to TravisCI and cancel all but the last build, in order to free up build workers.
+If you must make multiple commits in succession, navigate to GitHub Actions and cancel all but the last build, in order to free up build workers.